untoldengine/UntoldEngine/docs/Architecture/sceneChannels.md

 1. Entities with `.preserveIdentity` are excluded as batch candidates.
 2. `BatchBuildKey` includes the channel mask, so entities in different channels do not merge into the same batch group.

-This lets the renderer hide `.contextGeometry` batches without rebuilding batch artifacts and without affecting `.selectableGeometry` entities.
+This lets the renderer hide or wireframe-render `.contextGeometry` batches without rebuilding batch artifacts and without affecting `.selectableGeometry` entities.

 ## Exporter Compatibility